getindiekit/indiekit/README.md

 - **Share content** on social networks like Mastodon
 - **Customise everything** from the interface theme to the format of commit messages

-Indiekit is extensible via its [plugin API](docs/plugins/api/index.md) and localized for use in [a growing number of languages](docs/configuration/localisation.md).
+Indiekit is extensible via its [plug-in API](docs/api/index.md) and localized for use in [a growing number of languages](docs/configuration/localisation.md).

 ## Requirements